algosup/2022-2023-project-4-game-design-Team-6/Documents/Functional-Specifications.md

 ## Course of a game

-##### When the player starts the game:
+##### When the players starts the game:

-- The player open the executable
+- The players open the executable
-- The player arrives on the main menue
+- The players arrives on the main menue
-- The player select "new game"
+- The players select "new game"

-##### When the player starts a new game
+##### When the players starts a new game

-- The player arrives on the playable scene
+- The players arrives on the playable scene
 - The setup phase starts, the view is now aerial
-- The player use all his mana to place archer towers
+- The players use all his mana to place archer towers
-- The player pushes the "new wave" button"
+- The players pushes the "new wave" button"
-- The player sucessfully kill all of the ennemies
+- The players sucessfully kill all of the ennemies
-- The setup phase come back, all his mana is refilled, the player now has 5 cards
+- The setup phase come back, all his mana is refilled, the players now has 5 cards
-- The player pushes the "new wave" button
+- The players pushes the "new wave" button
-- An ennemies sucessfuly pass through the player defenses and arrive at the castle, the player loses
+- An ennemies sucessfuly pass through the players defenses and arrive at the castle, the players loses
-- The player come back to the main menu
+- The players come back to the main menu

 # Non-functionnal requirements

-- The player should be able to save it's advancement to resume later.
 - The interface have to be clear enough for children to understand.
 - The game must be responsive[^responsive] for all kind of computer screen (laptop, desk computer), with an acceptable resolution (the test must be readable)